-Agreement: See Appendix D herein.
+Agreement: See Appendix C herein.

-Bank Qualification: The Series B Bonds SHALL be designated by the Town as qualified tax-exempt obligations under the provisions of Section 265(b) of the Internal Revenue Code of 1986, as amended, for purposes of the deduction by financial institutions for interest expense allocable to the Bonds.
+Bank Qualification: The Bonds SHALL be designated by the Town as qualified tax-exempt obligations under the provisions of Section 265(b) of the Internal Revenue Code of 1986, as amended, for purposes of the deduction by financial institutions for interest expense allocable to the and Paying Agent: U.S. Bank National Association, of Hartford, Connecticut.